imvs95/pydsol-model/docs/_build/html/_sources/index.rst.txt

 This repository is currently under development at Delft University of Technology.
 If you would like to collaborate, please open an issue/discussion or contact `Isabelle van Schilt <https://www.tudelft.nl/staff/i.m.vanschilt/?cHash=74e749835b2a89c6c76b804683ffbbcf>`_ or `Alexander Verbraeck <https://www.tudelft.nl/staff/a.verbraeck/?cHash=79d864d800b2d588772fbe7e1778ff03>`_.

 Source code is available at https://github.com/imvs95/pydsol-model.
+To cite this repository, use https://doi.org/10.4121/22005620.

 .. toctree::
    :maxdepth: 1